+developers, the Highways Agency and local public transport operators.
 Other indicators for this policy are determined via an up-to-date Local Transport Plan (LTP) - targets as set out in an up-to-date LTP.

+Transport impact assessments and travel '

+plans.

+Risks:

-- Lack of funding - Lack of stakeholder engagement to deliver vision - Key items of transport infrastructure not coming forward
+Lack of funding

+Lack of stakeholder engagement to deliver vision

+Key items of transport infrastructure not coming forward

+What are the trigger points?

-Sustained high level of applications approved that are contrary to policy
+• Sustained high level of applications approved that are contrary to policy